tcasas7/notes/README.md

 > ⚠️ You can modify this configuration in `backend/src/app.module.ts` if needed.

 ---

 ## Run the Application:

+## Setting Permissions for the Script
+## After cloning the repository, you need to give execution permissions to the script:

+chmod +x start.sh

+## Running the Application
+### You can start the application with a single command using the provided script.

+Ensure you're in the root of the project directory:
+## bash:
+cd my-cloned-repo
+./start.sh

 ### Using the Script:
 To simplify the process, you can use the `start.sh` script located in the root directory.
 This script will: